Lieutenant Frederic Henry

 An American who volunteers for the Italian ambulance corps before the United States joins the war.
 Various Italian characters also refer to him as "Tenente" (Lieutenant) or "Federico" (Frederic).
-Henry is a classic Hemingway hero… (read full character analysis)
+Henry is a classic Hemingway hero… read analysis of Lieutenant Frederic Henry

 A skilled surgeon, ladies' man, and Henry's best friend in the Italian Army.
 His boastful rambunctious banter provides a counterpoint to Henry's reserved stoicism.